 This season sees the launch of the new BASF fungicide ADEXAR which is a mixture of xemium technology and epoxiconazole.
 ADEXAR is very curative and has acropetal mobility within the leaf area.
 It is labeled for both wheat and barley.
 This joins a number of newly approved cereal fungicides containing a new family of chemistry known as SDHI’s.

-Land intended for spring cereals should be sprayed off with glyphosate as soon as ground conditions allow.
+The focus over the last couple of weeks has been on preparing ground for spring crops.
+Land intended for spring cereals should be sprayed off with glyphosate as ground conditions allow.
 Roundup Energy is still the best value for money in the glyphosate market with all its additional benefits over generics.
 Roundup Energy has faster uptake and greater consistency in a wider range of weather conditions.
 It is important to remember when comparing glyphosate prices the amount of active it contains, Roundup energy contains 450gm/l compared to 360gm/l in most other glyphosate.